This is a busy time of year for the School Business Manager and their facilities teams. But we’re ready…Let it snow!

 Could everyone at my school please not eat breakfast at home on Monday morning?

-PS Would you credit it?!
-There are 3 space bins in that photo – they are like Daleks!
+P.S.
+Notice that there are 3 space bins in that first photo – they are like Daleks!